gustavomoda/app_movie_challenge/README.md

 # Architecture

+#### Clean Architecture Approach

 The project is structured using Clean Architecture, organized into several layers:

 - **datasources**: Contains remote and local data sources.
 - **domain**: Comprises entities, use cases, and repositories.
 - **presenters**: Encompasses the user interface components and UI controllers, including blocs, to bridge presentation logic and the view layer.

+### UI: Adopting Atomic Design System

+We adopted an Atomic Design System with tokens and built-in state control (normal, loading, and error), creating a fluid and isolated interface with platform-specific customizations and responsiveness.
+This system seamlessly integrates the app with UI/UX.
+The Atomic Design pattern streamlines development and maintains visual and functional consistency, enhancing the experience for both developers and users.

+### Package-Feature Approach

 Adopting a package-feature approach, the project is segmented into the following packages: